 When you’re in the comfort of home, you can help your feet recover from the day and prepare for tomorrow.
 Try one of these treatments.

-Make an appointment to see your doctor if the pain continues, gets worse, or you begin to notice increasing symptoms like numbness, stinging, or tingling in your feet and toes.
-“Pain is a sign that something is wrong,” Youner says.
-“Do not walk through pain.”
+Make an appointment to see your doctor if the pain continues, gets worse, or you begin to notice increasing symptoms such as numbness, stinging, or tingling in your feet and toes.
+"Pain is a sign that something is wrong," Youner says.
+"Do not walk through pain."

-You may have a condition like spurs or plantar fasciitis.
-Fallen arches can contribute to your foot pain.
+You may have a condition such as bone spurs or plantar fasciitis.
+Bone spurs are a form of outgrowth, and plantar fasciitis is the result of damage or tearing in ligaments of the heel.
+Fallen arches can also contribute to your foot pain.

 Written by: Kimberly Holland and Valencia Higuera